hhu-adam/lean4monaco/README.md

 `lean4monaco` contains a sample project `lean4monaco/demo/` which you can use for comparison.

-If you cloned `lean4monaco`, you can run the demo with
+If you cloned `lean4monaco` and updated submodules (`git submodule init && git submodule update`), you can run the demo with

 ```
 cd lean4monaco